Skip to main content

 Some examples of eligible costs include:

-• Salaries and benefits for a variety of roles including: Special education positions (teachers, therapists, etc.); Classroom instructional aides; Personal care aides; School Based Access Program coordinators; Nurses (for the percentage of time spent with special education students); Clerical support staff within program guidelines; Substitute teacher expenses, for special education classes, due to the special education teacher’s attendance at IEP meetings or professional development sessions.
+• Salaries and benefits for a variety of roles including: Special education positions (teachers, therapists, etc.); Classroom instructional aides; Personal care aides; School Based Access Program coordinators; Nurses (for the percentage of time spent with special education students); Clerical support staff within program guidelines; Substitute teacher expenses for special education classes; special education teacher’s attendance at IEP meetings or professional development sessions.

-• Access Program Costs such as computers, supplies, equipment.
+• Access Program Costs such as computers, supplies, and equipment.

 • Training such as conferences, workshops, parent training, or materials.